 The second use is to incorporate the ground up material into potting substrate at some volume.
 One of the first concerns in using the re-cycled container plants in potting substrate is related to the stability of the product.
-Since the ground up material consists of plant leaves, stems and roots as well as potting substrate it might be less stable than the usual components found in substrates.
+Since the ground up materials consists of plant leaves, stems and roots as well as potting substrate it might be less stable than the usual components found in substrates.
 One of the first observable characteristics of unstable potting components is that when placed in a pile, they heat up.
 This has not been observed in container shrubbery that has been ground up.
-This would also indicate that additional fertilizer, particularly nitrogen does not need to be added to offset nutrient depletion by any unstable portion problem-free plant material seems feasible.
-Deciding what volume of new components to add should also be based upon the particle size of the re-cycled component and the pH and electrical conductivity (soluble salts) of the re-cycled component.
-The particle size distribution of ground container plants may include a wider range of particle from 3/4" to very fine particles.
+This would also indicate that additional fertilizer, particularly nitrogen does not need to be added to offset nutrient depletion by any unstable portion of the ground material.
+The volume of the recycled component to use in potting mixes is still being investigated, however 10 to 30% by volume added into potting mixes used for root rot problem-free plant material seems feasible.
+Deciding what volume of new components to add should also be based upon the particle size of the re-cycled component and the pH and electrical conductivity (soluble salts) of the recycled component.
+The particle size distribution of ground container plants may include a wider range of particle from 3/4" to very find particles.
 The wider the particle size range, the less volume should be considered for addition to traditional components if newly potted materials are to be irrigated and managed as other crops.
 A large portion of fine particles may reduce the infiltration rate of water through the mix and reduce air space; larger particles would have the opposite effect.
 The pH of the re-cycled component could be highly variable, depending upon the rate of dolomitic lime or other fertilizers originally added.
+The soluble salts should be checked to determine if grinding released salts from slow release fertilizers and to assist in making decisions on what volume to add or if leaching the ground materials is necessary before use.